 Speak to a knowledgeable health care provider to find the right dose for you.

 Side effects of Hawthorn are rare, but may include headache, nausea, and palpitations (a feeling of a racing heart).
-A recent review of 29 clinical studies with more than 5,500 patients found that hawthorn was safe when used in recommended dosages.
-Doses found to be safe were from 160 - 1,800 mg daily and from 3 - 24 weeks in length.
+One review of 29 clinical studies with more than 5,500 people found that hawthorn was safe when used in recommended dosages.
+Doses found to be safe were from 160 to 1,800 mg daily, and from 3 to 24 weeks in length.
 You may not notice any improvement for 6 to 12 weeks.

 It is important to note any changes you feel while you are taking hawthorn.
 People experiencing more pain, more angina attacks, or more exhaustion while walking or exercising should stop taking hawthorn and seek emergency medical attention.
-Even if you don't experience any of these symptoms, see your health care provider if your condition hasn't improved after 6 weeks of hawthorn treatment.
+Even if you do not experience any of these symptoms, see your provider if your condition has not improved after 6 weeks of hawthorn treatment.
 Your progress should always be monitored by your doctor.
 Side effects may include dizziness, vertigo, headaches, migraines, and palpitations.

-Calcium channel blockers -- These drugs are used to treat high blood pressure and angina by dilating blood vessels.
+Calcium channel blockers (CCBs): These drugs are used to treat high blood pressure and angina by dilating blood vessels.
 Hawthorn can make the effects of these drugs stronger.
 They include:

-Phenylephrine -- In a laboratory study, an alcoholic extract of hawthorn fruit reduced the effects of phenylephrine, a medication that constricts blood vessels and is commonly found in nasal decongestant products.
-Natural remedies, including cat's claw, coenzyme Q10, fenugreek, fish oil, ginger, and other herbs.
+Phenylephrine: In a laboratory study, an alcoholic extract of hawthorn fruit reduced the effects of phenylephrine, a medication that constricts blood vessels and is commonly found in nasal decongestant products.
+Natural remedies, including cat's claw, coenzyme Q10 (CoQ10), fenugreek, fish oil, ginger, and other herbs.

 Blumenthal M, Goldberg A, Brinckmann J. Herbal Medicine: Expanded Commission E Monographs.
 Newton, MA: Integrative Medicine Communications; 2000:182-192.